michaelcourcy/kasten-on-outscale/README.md

 cd terraform
 ```

-To execute terraform you need to export AK-SK you created previously.
+To execute terraform you need to export in env vars the AK SK you created previously.

 ```
 export OUTSCALE_ACCESSKEYID="<YOUR_OUTSCALE_ACCESSKEYID>"